-- a) If a student wishes to withdraw from any Wintec programme or course, they must notify Wintec in writing by completing a Change to Enrolment or Withdrawal (EDC2W) form available from the Student Enrolment and Information Centre, and on the Wintec website. - b) Students receiving a student loan or allowance and withdraw from a course must contact Study Link 0800 889 900 or e-mail: Studylink@msd.govt.nz immediately. - c) Students will receive a full refund if Wintec cancels a course. - d) A refund of tuition fees will only apply if the date of withdrawal occurs before the 10% point of the programme or course duration.
-The date of withdrawal is the date that Wintec receives written notification of the withdrawal. - e) Where a student has not attended a course or programme at all a withdrawal may be processed by the School or Centre as part of the verification of attendance process. - f) An administration charge will be withheld from the amount refunded. - g) There will be no administration charge if students are transferring to another programme or course within Wintec. - h) Refunds of departmental fees (i.e. independent activity fees, sundry fees) are at the discretion of each Head of School. - i) After 10% of the programme or course, a refund will only be considered for medical or compassionate circumstances beyond the control of the student.
-Supporting documentation must be provided (e.g. medical certificate) to the Head of School.
-A recommendation will be made to the Director Marketing and Support for approval of the refund. - j) A student withdrawing after the 75% point of a module will receive a DNC on their academic transcript except for medical or compassionate circumstances outlined above. - k) If a student's fee has been paid by a recognised third party (including student loan), any refund will be paid back to the third party unless the student produces written authority from the third party authorising the payment to be paid directly to the student. - The Chief Financial Officer has the authority to vary criteria in special cases, e.g. death of a student. - m) Any credit balance up to \$10 may be written off on completion of the student's programme, or at the end of the year whichever is the earliest.
+- a) If a student wishes to withdraw from any Wintec programme or module, they must notify Wintec in writing by completing a Change to Enrolment or Withdrawal (EDC2W) form available from the Student Enrolment and Information Centre, and on the Wintec website. - b) Students receiving a student loan or allowance and withdraw from a programme or module must contact Study Link 0800 889 900 or e-mail: Studylink@msd.govt.nz immediately. - c) Students will receive a full refund if Wintec cancels a module. - d) A refund of tuition fees will only apply if the date of withdrawal occurs before the 10% point of the programme or module duration.
+The date of withdrawal is the date that Winter receives written notification of the withdrawal. - e) Where a student has not attended a module or programme at all a withdrawal may be processed by the School or Centre as part of the verification of attendance process. - f) An administration charge will be withheld from the amount refunded. - g) There will be no administration charge if students are transferring to another programme or module within Wintec. - h) Refunds of departmental fees (i.e. independent activity fees, sundry fees) are at the discretion of each Centre Director or Head of School. - i) After 10% of the programme or module, a refund will only be considered for medical or compassionate circumstances, or where the student is unable to meet the requirements of Wintec's Child Protection policy.
+Supporting documentation must be provided (e.g. medical certificate) to the Centre Director or Head of School for approval of the refund.